Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Terms/Dhanar Dash.md

 - **Slipstream:** The player in last place can roll an additional **D6** with their movement roll, adding the result to their movement for that turn.

 ## **Winning the Race:**
-- The first player to cross the finish line after overcoming the final obstacle wins.
 - The DM can offer small rewards or bonuses to the winner and other participants based on their performance.